HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   image="page_title-information.png",
-  caption="Title element statistics",
+  caption="Title element statistics.",
-  description="A bar chart showing 97.6% of desktop sites and 97.7% of mobile sites use the `<title>` element, 68.6% and 70.0% of those titles have four or more words, and 3.7% and 4.0% are changed on render.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=154664062&format=interactive", sheets_gid="634812711", sql_file="page_title.sql",
+  description="A bar chart showing 98% of desktop and mobile sites use the `<title>` element, 69% of desktop and 70% on mobile of those titles have four or more words, and 4% on both are changed on render.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=154664062&format=interactive", sheets_gid="634812711", sql_file="page_title.sql",
 ) }}

-Though there are 97.7% of mobile websites which have a document title, only 70% have a title that is longer than four words.
+Though there are 98% of mobile websites which have a document title, only 70% have a title that is longer than four words.
 Since we only scan homepages of websites, it's not possible for us to determine if the inner pages of the website use a more detailed text in the `<title>` tag that describes the page.
 A title should ideally have both the title of the website as well as a title giving context about the page in the website for better navigation.

 ### Tables